-The California State University takes very seriously complaints and concerns regarding the institution.
+The California State University (CSU) takes very seriously complaints and concerns regarding the institution.
 If you have a complaint regarding the CSU, you may present your complaint as follows:

-- 1. If your complaint concerns CSU's compliance with academic program quality and accrediting standards, you may present your complaint to the Western Association of Schools and Colleges (WASC) at http://www.wascsenior.org/comments.
+- If your complaint concerns CSU's compliance with academic program quality and accrediting standards, you may present your complaint on the Western Association of Schools and Colleges (WASC) website.
 WASC is the agency that accredits the CSU's academic program. - 2.
-If your complaint concerns an alleged violation by CSU of any law that prohibits discrimination, harassment or retaliation based on a protected status (such as age, disability, gender (or sex), gender identity, gender expression, nationality, race or ethnicity (including color or ancestry), religion or veteran or military status), you may present your complaint as described in Section XVI (Nondiscrimination Policy).
+If your complaint concernations that prohibits discriminate a protected status (such gender identity, gender e (including color, caste, or status), you may present XVI (Nondiscrimination P

-- 3. If your complaint concerns an alleged violation by the CSU of other state law, including laws prohibiting fraud and false advertising, you may present your claim complaint to the campus president or designee at excellence@csub.edu.
-See Procedure for Student Complaints-Executive Order No. 1063 for details regarding the complaint requirements and complaint process: www.calstate.edu/eo/eo-1063.html. - 4.
-Other complaints regarding the CSU may be presented to the campus dean of students [or other appropriate administrator], who will provide guidance on the appropriate campus process for addressing your particular issue.
+- 3. If your complaint concerns an alleged violation by the CSU of other state law, including laws prohibiting fraud and false advertising, you may present your claim complaint to the university president or designee at excellence@csub.edu.
+See Procedure for Student Complaints-Executive Order No. 1063 for details regarding the complaint requirements and complaint process. - 4.
+Other complaints regarding the CSU may be presented to the university dean of students [or other appropriate administrator], who will provide guidance on the appropriate university process for addressing your particular issue.

-If you believe that your complaint warrants further attention after you have exhausted all the steps outlined by the campus, or by WASC, you may file an appeal with the Assistant Vice Chancellor, Academic and Student Affairs (or designee) at the CSU Chancellor's Office.
-This procedure should not be construed to limit any right that you may have to take civil or criminal legal action to resolve your complaint.
+If you believe that your complaint warrants further attention after you have exhausted all the steps outlined by the university, or by WASC, you may file an appeal with the Assistant Vice Chancellor, Academic and Student Affairs (or designee) at the CSU Chancellor's Office.

+This procedure should not be construed to limit any right that you may have to take legal action to resolve your complaint.